All Episodes

 So think about it.

-The point being you could have an all-out bank collapse, and you've only lost 10% of your wealth.
+The point being, you could have an all-out bank collapse and you've only lost 10% of your wealth.

-The other 90% is a vault somewhere.
+The other 90% is still in a vault somewhere.

-And in your scenario, it's even better because all the banks could go down to the you know where, and yet it doesn't really affect you because you know you have the concept about the difference between money and fiat, and uh you put your your savings in the money.
+And in your scenario, it's even better because all the banks could go down to, you know, where, and yet it doesn't really affect you because, you know, you have the concept about the difference between money and fiat.

-Right, which is metals.
+Right, which is metal.

-So um and and the way I would work this is I wouldn't take like all my silver and throw it into the depository.
+So, and the way I would work this is I wouldn't take like all my silver and throw it into the depository.

 Right.

-I would just put in however much that I need to live on for that month or that quarter, or however often I want to drive over there.
+I would just put in however much that I need to live on for that month or that quarter or however often I want to drive over there.

-But you know, if if I'm living on five thousand dollars a month or whatever, I'm just gonna take five thousand dollars worth of silver, put it in there, spend it.
+But, you know, if I'm living on $5,000 a month or whatever, I'm just going to take $5,000 worth of silver, put it in there, spend it.

-I don't even by the way, I don't even live on five thousand dollars a month.
+I don't even, by the way, I don't even live on $5,000 a month.

 I live on a lot less than that.

-But um it makes it very easy.
+But it makes it very easy.

-You know, you just take the metals when you need to spend them, and and otherwise you are your own central bank, and no one can manipulate your you know the physical metal that you have in hand as long as you've uh secured it on your property or in your home or or you know, whatever you do to secure it, you got to keep it safe from the zombies, obviously.
+And otherwise, you are your own central bank and no one can manipulate your, you know, the physical metal that you have in hand as long as you've secured it on your property or in your home or, you know, whatever you do to secure it.

-Well, that goes back to like the documentary.
+You know, well, that goes back to like the documentary.

 It's a state depository.

-And that's added on to our fee when we you know take gold out for a payment.
+And that's added on to our fee when we, you know, take gold out for a payment.

 And that's all fair, but it's a public utility.

-It's our money guarded by them, and we have a relationship that we agree to.
+And we have a relationship that we agree to.

-Yeah, yeah, exactly.
+Yeah, exactly.

-Right, even though they may promise that oh, you we protect your privacy, we never look at your transactions.
+Even though they may promise that, oh, we protect your privacy.

-Um like bring up the pickup truck with a freezer on it.
+You know, like bring up the pickup truck with a freezer on it.

 Well, think about this, Mike.

-Uh uh 90% silver quarter in 1963 is about eight bucks in fiat right now.
+90% silver quarter in 1963 is about eight bucks in fiat right now.

 Wow.